Figure skating spins

 Figure skating spins, along with jumps, spirals, and spread eagles were originally individual compulsory figures, sometimes special figures.
 Unlike jumps, spins were a "graceful and appreciated" part of figure skating throughout the 19th century.
 They advanced between World War I and World War II; by the late 1930s, all three basic spin positions were used.

 There are two types of spins, the forward spin and the backward spin.
 There are three basic spin positions: the upright spin, the sit spin, and the camel spin.
-Skaters also perform flying spins and combination spins.
+Skaters also perform flying spins and spin combinations.
 The International Skating Union (ISU), figure skating's governing body, delineates rules, regulations, and scoring points for each type and variety of spin.

 Background

 Figure skating spins, along with jumps, spirals, and spread eagles were originally individual compulsory figures, sometimes special figures.
 Unlike jumps, spins were a "graceful and appreciated" part of figure skating throughout the 19th century.
 Jean Garcin, who wrote one of the first books about figure skating in the early 1800s, recognizes their beauty, especially when used as a way to conclude a figure artistically.
 Figure skater and historian Irving Brokaw categorizes spin variations not into positions as they are categorized today, but into different changes of the skating foot.
 He writes in the early 1900s about the importance of spins and insists that advanced skaters should be able to execute one or more spin varieties on either foot.
 Spins were performed in the early days of pair skating by more skilled and experienced skaters, often as conclusions to their programs.
 Figure skating historian James Hines states that even in modern skating, spins are placed at the end of programs to make them more exciting.

 Spins "advanced greatly" between World War I and World War II.
 The spins performed by Norwegian skater Sonja Henie, which can be viewed in her films made during the 1930s, often reached 40 or more revolutions and were "usually well-centered, fast, and as exciting to watch today as they were then".
 By the late 1930s, all three basic spin positions were used.
 Skaters were expected to spin in both directions at the time, but as spins became faster and more difficult, they were only expected to spin in one direction.
-Skaters like American Ronnie Robertson in the 1950s, Swiss Denise Biellmann in the 1980s, and Swiss Lucinda Ruh in the 1990s, had "an uncanny ability to perform spins", and were sometimes able to execute up to seven revolutions per second in the upright position.
+Skaters like American Ronnie Robertson in the 1950s, Swiss Denise Biellmann in the 1980s, and Swiss Lucinda Ruh in the 1990s, had "an uncanny ability to perform spins", and were sometimes able to execute up to five revolutions per second in the upright position.
 Canadian figure skater Olivia Oliver holds the Guinness World Record for the fastest spin, 342 rotations per minute, which she completed in Warsaw in 2015.
 However, as researchers Lee Cabell and Erica Bateman stated in 2018, "Unfortunately, modern figure skaters often do not achieve these types of revolutions because the rules require skaters to perform spins in different body positions".